vria/design-patterns/Behavioral/Visitor/README.md

 - checkbox value must be allowed,
 - etc.

 We could add methods like `validate`, `transformModelToView`, `transformViewToModel` to [FormField] and redefine them is all its subclasses.
-Another solution that Visitor pattern suggests is encapsulate these logic in separate classes, visitors :
+Another solution that the Visitor pattern suggests is to encapsulate these logic in separate classes called visitors:

-- [VisitorInterface] a contract for all visitors, determines which form fields the visitors can process (`visitEmail(EmailField $emailField)`, `visitInteger(IntegerField $integerField)`, `visitCheckboxes(CheckboxesField $checkboxesField)`)
+- [VisitorInterface] a contract for all visitors, determines which form fields the visitors will be able to process (`visitEmail(EmailField $emailField)`, `visitInteger(IntegerField $integerField)`, `visitCheckboxes(CheckboxesField $checkboxesField)`),
-- [ValidatorVisitor] validates form fields, it sets the message in the `$error` property of form fields if its view value is not valid,
+- [ValidatorVisitor] validates form fields.
+It sets the message in the `$error` properties of the form fields if theirs view values are not valid,
 - [ModelToViewTransformerVisitor] sets `$viewValue` of the form field by transforming `$value`,
 - [ViewToModelTransformerVisitor] sets `$value` of the form field by transforming `$viewValue`.

-As for form fields classes, the only addition is `accept(VisitorInterface $visitor)` method that accepts any visitor.
+As for the form fields classes the only addition is the `accept(VisitorInterface $visitor)` method that accepts any visitor.
 This method is very similar in all form fields - the visitor is requested to perform its logic.

-Visitor pattern implements so-called "double dispatch" when the actual called method depends on both the class of the form element end the class of the visitor:
+Visitor pattern implements so-called "double dispatch" when the actual called method depends on both the class of the form element end the class of the
+visitor:

 ```
 /**